-Keep Things Out in the Open (Part V)
+Keep Your Dating Life Out in the Open (Part 5)

-I’ve been sharing how to whoops-proof your dating life by refusing to date in isolated places where you expect to have privacy.
+I’ve been sharing how to whoops-proof your dating life by resolving to keep your dating life out in the open, refusing to date in isolated places where you expect to have privacy.
 More recently we’ve been addressing specific situations where that simply doesn’t seem practical and now we address this one final reason for feeling the need for privacy:

 “I’ve never told anyone what I need to tell my boy/girlfriend!
 It’s just too personal.”